-For pattern generators, we can use either a ROM with stored patterns, or a counter or a linear feedback shift register (LFSR).A response analyzer is a compactor with stored responses or an LFSR used as a signature analyzer.
 A controller provides a control signal to activate all the blocks.
-BIST has some major drawbacks where architecture is based on the linear feedback shift register[LFSR].The circuit introduces more switching activities in the circuit under test (CUT)during test than that during normal operation.
+BIST has some major drawbacks where

+Where Vdd is the supply voltage, C0 is the load architecture is based on the linear feedback shift capacitance.
+The product of F_i and S_i is called weighted register[LFSR].
+The circuit introduces more switching activities in the circuit under test (CUT)during test than that during normal operation.
 It causes excessive power dissipation and results in delay penalty into the design.